tyronbyrd/Crypto-Singer-C-/README.md

   3. Extract the downloaded archive to a directory of your choice.
   4. For Windows, set the environment variable for SFML to the extracted directory.
-  5. For Linux/macOS, install SFML using your package manager, e.g., `sudo apt-get install libsfml-dev` on Debian-based systems, or using brew install brew install sfml.
+  5. For Linux/macOS, install SFML using your package manager, e.g., `sudo apt-get install libsfml-dev` on Debian-based systems, or using brew install `brew install sfml`.

 3. Installing FluidSynth